apache/pulsar/pip/pip-342 OTel client metrics support.md

 ### Deprecating the old stats methods

-The old way of collecting stats will be disabled by default, deprecated and eventually removed in Pulsar 4.0 release.
+The old way of collecting stats will be deprecated in phases:
+ 1. Pulsar 3.3 - Old metrics deprecated, still enabled by default
+ 2. Pulsar 3.4 - Old metrics disabled by default
+ 3. Pulsar 4.0 - Old metrics removed

 Methods to deprecate: